-- 1)noise, glare of headlights, dust and fumes resulting from the operation of motor vehicles, - 2)glare and heat from parking lots, - 3) lack of visual relief from expanses of paving, - 4)accelerated run-off of surface water from land covered by impervious materials; - 1) Adding a fence along the southeastern property line will help screen the adjacent parcel from noise, glare of headlights, dust and fumes.
-2) Using a mix of paving materials in portions of the parking area will help to reduce heat in the summer and help mitigate storm water drainage.
-3) the seating area at the front of the lot, combined with differentiated paving materials, and the new fence, will help provide visual relief to adjoining lots and the general public from what would otherwise be an expanse of paving.
-4) Accelerated run-off of surface water will be mitigated by a mix of impermeable and permeable paving materials placed strategically on the lot. - e. increase the number of locations bicycles can be safely secured in order to: - 1)promote bicycle use throughout the City as a means to reduce motor vehicle traffic congestion, and - 2)encourage more active lifestyles as a means to improve public health and welfare, and - 3) prevent theft and vandalism of bicycles. - 1) By providing racks for bicycles on site, the project will help to promote bicycle use and reduce motor vehicle traffic congestion.
+- 1)noise, glare of headlights, dust and fumes resulting from the operation of motor vehicles, - 2)glare and heat from parking lots, - 3) lack of visual relief from expanses of paving, - 4)accelerated run-off of surface water from land covered by impervious materials; - 1) Adding a fence along the southeastern property line would help screen the adjacent parcel from noise, glare of headlights, dust and fumes.
+2) Using a mix of paving materials in portions of the parking area would help to reduce heat in the summer and help mitigate storm water drainage.
+3) the seating area at the front of the lot, combined with differentiated paving materials, and the new fence, would help provide visual relief to adjoining lots and the general public from what would otherwise be an expanse of asphalt.
+4) Accelerated run-off of surface water would be mitigated by a mix of impermeable and permeable paving materials placed strategically on the lot.
+Under the compromise solution, other than the screening, none of these other benefits would be attained on-site; however the applicant's contribution to a parklet stabilization fund would eventually allow the city to work with a more interested business to improve the pedestrian experience around the major commercial districts of Somerville. - e. increase the number of locations bicycles can be safely secured in order to: - 1)promote bicycle use throughout the City as a means to reduce motor vehicle traffic congestion, and - 2)encourage more active lifestyles as a means to improve public health and welfare, and - 3)prevent theft and vandalism of bicycles. - 1) By providing racks for bicycles on site, the project will help to promote bicycle use and reduce motor vehicle traffic congestion.
 2) By providing bike racks, and a seasonal outdoor seating area, the project will encourage pedestrian activity in the area.
 3) Providing bike racks will also help prevent theft and vandalism of bicycles. - 4.
 Site and Area Compatibility: The Applicant has to ensure that the project "(i)s designed in a manner that is compatible with the characteristics of the built and unbuilt surrounding area, including land uses."